-Case #1 - Combined 12-month Purchases of Plumbing Repairs/Replacement Parts that total close to \$100,000.
+Case #1 -Purchases of Plumbing Repairs/Replacement Parts

-You conduct seven to ten small purchases procurement each fiscal year for plumbing supplies and repairs services for the past two years.

-In a 12-month period, your agency purchases plumbing supplies and repair services from various vendors
+An employee conducts seven to ten small purchases procurement each fiscal year for plumbing supplies and repairs services for the past two years.
+In a 12-month period, the agency purchases plumbing supplies and repair services from various vendors totally \$110,000.
 (Assuming you are not using an SPO approved vendor/price list.)

-What You Should Do
+WHAT YOU SHOULD DO

-- Review history of regular maintenance items or services to see if a formal method of procurement would need to be conducted, i.e. competitive sealed bidding, request for proposals. - Execute "indefinite quantities" or "as needed" types of contracts in situations where exact number of supply items are unknown for 12-month period. - Issue contracts for longer periods, i.e. initial 12month contract, with option to extend additional 12month periods.
+- Review history of regular maintenance items or services to see if a formal method of procurement would need to be conducted, i.e. competitive sealed bidding (IFB), or request for proposals (RFP). - Execute "indefinite quantities" or "as needed" types of contracts in situations where exact number of supply items are unknown for 12-month period. - Issue contracts for longer periods, i.e. initial 12-month contract, with option to extend additional 12-month periods.